7788po/VeriPrune/README.md

 numSplits: 2619
 ```
 The two arrays after "Initial output delta:" are the lower and upper bounds of the difference between the two networks computed on the _first forward pass_.
 "No adv!" indicates that the property was verified, followed by total time taken to verify the property.
-If there is no line beginning with "time:", then ReluDiff could neither verify nor disprove the property.
+If there is no line beginning with "time:", then VeriPrune could neither verify nor disprove the property.
 The last line shows the total number of times the original input interval was split.

 ### DiffNN-Code/scripts/run\_&#10033;\_artifact.sh
-These four scripts contain an example of how to run ReluDiff for a single property of each of the four different experiments.
+These four scripts contain an example of how to run VeriPrune for a single property of each of the four different experiments.

 ### DiffNN-Code/scripts/run\_ACAS\_prop4\_depth\_exp.sh
 This collects depth information when verifying property 4 as desribed in the evaluation of our paper.
 Each time the forward pass is able to ceritify a sub-interval, it outputs an integer indicating the current depth to a log file.